leantony/laravel-grid/docs/customize_columns.md

 + Possible values = `string`
 + Required = `false`

 This represents a readable name for the `column name`.
-Defaults to `/[^a-z0-9 -]+/` and each valid match replaced with a space.
+Defaults to `null` and the regular expression - `/[^a-z0-9 -]+/` is used where each valid match is replaced with a space.
 View example usage below;
 ```php
 "name" => ["label" => "Username"];
 "name" => ["label" => "First Name"];